A Few Proven Ways to Protect Your Fiber Optic Network from Hackers

 In addition to these security measures, you need to invest in high-quality fiber optic systems while building a secure fiber optic network.
 Owing to the increasing popularity of fiber optic devices, today you also have inferior quality devices infiltrating the market.
 These devices are offered at lower prices than usual and although they mimic the design of the quality ones, they cannot stand up to the competition.
 VERSITRON has been at the forefront of fiber optics technology for many decades.
-The company understands your requirements and has been providing performance-driven media converters, Ethernet switches
+The company understands your requirements and has been providing performance-driven ethernet media converters

 , and other similar devices since 1958.
 These devices have been part of several performance-centric fiber optic networks across the globe.